Genivia/ugrep/README.md

            %x     the match formatted as XML character data.

-           %w     the width of the match, counting (wide) characters.
+           %w     the width of the match, counting wide characters.

            %d     the size of the match, counting bytes.

+           %e     the ending byte offset of the match.

            %,     if not the first match: a comma, same as %[,]>.